sebadima/bittercrm/README.md

 2) launch the app with  'sh runserver' this will execute the code on ip port 8044.

-3) edit runserver file to change the ip port.
+3) edit django_server file to change the ip port.

 ------